helinyi/ospsd-team-08/docs/discord-service.md

     ```

 - `/channels`
-  - Returns list of channels from Discord
+  - Returns a list of channels from the Discord client

 - `/channels/{channel_id}/messages` (POST)
-  - Sends a message to a channel
+  - Sends a message to a specific channel
   - Request body:
     ```json
     {